Life In Bordeaux: The Wrap Up

 I’ve been to Napa Valley and Sonoma Valley a number of times and what makes Healdsburg and the surrounding valleys in Sonoma County so rewarding is not only the wines but the approachability of the people.
 Your first order of business when you arrive in this charmingly quiet town is to find The Wine Shop and talk to Pedro.

 Let it be known: Pedro is a walking Healdsburg encyclopedia.
 Born and raised in Healdsburg, riding bikes in the dirt and earth that has become the grape-growing soils, this man will point you in the right direction.
-Have a winery map, a pen and a palette – sit at the tasting bar and sip on some local specialties while you plot your attack.
+Have a winery map, a pen and a palate – sit at the tasting bar and sip on some local specialties while you plot your attack.
 He is also an avid biker and loves the long, winding (read: challenging) rides that are dreamy to him, but get in the way of wine tasting for someone like me.
 Know what you want; he’ll hook you up.

 To wine taste by bike or by car?
 Well, I did both, and to be honest, if you really love biking and you don’t mind cutting into some valuable wine tasting time, go for the bike.
 Plus there’s a little more leeway in the spitting vs. swallowing throughout the course of your day.
 There are a few bike shops in town that are very well equipped to handle the wine tasting biker novice or expert.
 You’ll be happy with Wine Country Bikes.